NGEET/fates-tutorial/docs/source/docker_introduction.md

 ### Glossary of terms

-[*Dockerfile*](https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/): a "recipe" that provides the instructions for building a container as an implementation of the [Open Container Initiative](https://opencontainers.org/) specification.

 [*Image*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image/): A pre-built binary from a Dockerfile recipe.

 *DockerHub*: an online [registry](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-a-registry/) of images that are available to be downloaded and run within Docker.